 4.

-Understanding the Spanish Prepositions: "Desde" and "Hasta"
+Understanding Spanish Prepositions: "Desde" and "Hasta"

 Example: El curso de cocina ha sido muy interesante desde el primer día.